JessicaAngelah/CBWA-assignment1/README.md

 - Dynamically **add (+)** or **remove (−)** up to **15 tabs**.
 - **Editable tab headings** — users can rename tabs.
 - **Editable tab content** — users can input and modify content directly.
-- **LocalStorage integration** 💾 *(optional, easily added in 2 lines later)*
+- **Persistent data storage** using `localStorage` or cookies 💾
-  - Saves and restores tab data automatically between sessions.
+  - Saves and restores **tab titles, content, and number of tabs** between sessions.
+  - When users refresh or reopen the app, their previously created tabs are automatically restored.
+  - Implemented with an optional two-line code addition for easy activation.
-- Supports accessibility and keyboard navigation for tab management.
+- Fully supports keyboard accessibility and smooth editing experience.

 ---